yshirai999/Systematic-Equity-Strategies/readme.md

 # Multivariate Investments — BG Modeling and Systematic Analysis

-This repo implements a Clayton's copula with Bilateral Gamma marginals for joint ETFs return distribution, with a focus on robust, systematic signal extraction.
+This repo implements a t-copula with Bilateral Gamma marginals for joint ETFs return distribution, with a focus on robust, systematic signal extraction.

 ## Project Structure